Fixing a clogged drain is no fun, yet most of us may face such a situation eventually.

 Human or animal hairs, along with other stringy items like dental floss, contribute to the clogging of drains.
 The shower, bathroom, and laundry drains are most susceptible to collecting these items and can form stubborn clumps in the drain.

 Most of these items do not cause a blocked drain on their own; the combination of various debris does.
-The hair strands can get combined with soap in the drain and harden, thus blocking the drain.
+The hair strands can get combined with soap in the drain and harden, thus blocking the drain system.

 Contrary to what you may assume, soaps do not entirely dissolve with water and get washed out.
 After all, oils are a major component in soaps, and the grease or scum left behind accumulates over time.
 As they solidify and build-up, the diameter of the drains becomes narrower, leaving little space for water to pass through.